allegro/allegro.tech/_posts/2019-10-28-team-tourism-case-studies-2.md

 ---
 layout: post
-title: Team tourism at Allegro — part 3 — case studies
+title: Team tourism at Allegro — part 3 — more case studies
 author: [bartosz.balukiewicz, adrian.rydzynski]
 tags: [tech]
 ---

-In this last instalment of our series about [team tourism](/2019/09/team-tourism-at-allegro.html) at Allegro, our two engineers describe their eventful visits in two rather technical teams, dealing with our message broker - Hermes and web performance.
+In this last instalment of our series about [team tourism](/2019/09/team-tourism-at-allegro.html) at Allegro, our two engineers describe their eventful visits in two rather technical teams, one dealing with our message broker - Hermes, the other with web performance.

 ## Case study 1
 ####  Hermes - Bartosz Balukiewicz
-On a daily basis, I am a software engineer in the team developing Allegro Smart.
+On a daily basis, I am a software engineer in the team developing a product, which predicts delivery times of orders.
 While building solutions in an event-based micro-service architecture, we use [Hermes](/2019/05/hermes-1-0-released.html) extensively -  a message broker based on Kafka, which supports about 400 micro-services at Allegro.
 Hermes offers many functionalities, and it is easy to use, but often there is not enough time to understand exactly how it works under the hood.
 In case of any problems, such knowledge allows a faster and more effective response to failures and not being only a passive customer of the service.
-For these reasons, I decided to have my team tourism at the Skylab Eden team, which develops and maintains Hermes at Allegro.
+For these reasons, I decided to have my team tourism at a team, which develops and maintains Hermes at Allegro.
 My team’s stakeholders are mostly business people, so it was not only a great opportunity to change surroundings but also a chance to work for other engineers as well.

 <img alt="hermes" src="/img/articles/2019-10-28-team-tourism-case-studies-2/hermes-logo.jpg" />

-We decided not to take one main purpose of my tourism - I wanted to enter the team’s everyday work, learn about its work culture, and feel like a real member.
-During the intense month, I managed to touch the core components of Hermes, fix a few bugs, create a diagnostic tool, and improved the management of its metrics.
+We decided not to set any single purpose for my tourism - I wanted to enter the team’s everyday work, learn about its work culture, and really feel as a part of the team.
+During the intense month, I managed to touch the core components of Hermes, fix a few bugs, create a diagnostic tool, and improve the management of its metrics.
 The result of this work was a pair of pull requests in the [open-source project](https://github.com/allegro/hermes) on Github.
 Also, I touched other areas in which the team works, such as custom-made [Captcha](https://en.wikipedia.org/wiki/CAPTCHA) service and a global, scalable [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) management solution.